Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Conclusion

 \section{Conclusion}

-In this paper extensions of the CT incremental dissipativity framework to DT nonlinear systems have been proposed, along with convex algorithms making use of the LPV framework for efficient computation of various incremental performance notions.
+In this paper extensions of the CT incremental dissipativity framework to DT nonlinear systems have been proposed, along with convex conditions to analyze it.
+The proposed analysis condition use the LPV framework for efficient computation of the various incremental performance notions.
 The DT incremental (Q,S,R)-dissipativity results, analogous to the CT results, show that incremental (Q,S,R)-dissipativity of DT systems can be evaluated by evaluating `standard' dissipativity of their differential form, i.e. the dynamics of the variations along the systems trajectory.
 Moreover, using the LPV framework, this problem can then be casted as a standard dissipativity check of an LPV model, which allows for the many computational techniques of the LPV framework to be used to efficiently solve nonlinear performance analysis problems using convex optimization.
 These results pave the way for development of efficient synthesis techniques to ensure incremental dissipativity of DT nonlinear systems.
 For future research, we aim to develop such synthesis techniques and extend the analysis results to allow for a state dependent quadratic matrix of the storage function in order to reduce conservativeness.